mmrbulbul/rag-from-scratch/README.md

-Practice repo to build rag systems from scratch and evaluate them.
+Practice repo to build various rag systems and evaluate them.